Level/abstract-leveldown/README.md

 An abstract prototype matching the [LevelDOWN](https://github.com/rvagg/node-leveldown/) API.
 Useful for extending [LevelUP](https://github.com/rvagg/node-levelup) functionality by providing a replacement to LevelDOWN.

+As of version 0.7, LevelUP allows you to pass a `'db'` option when you create a new instance.
+This will override the default LevelDOWN store with a LevelDOWN API compatible object.

 **Abstract LevelDOWN** provides a simple, operational *noop* base prototype that's ready for extending.
 By default, all operations have sensible "noops" (operations that essentially do nothing).
 For example, simple operations such as `.open(callback)` and `.close(callback)` will simply invoke the callback (on a *next tick*).
 More complex operations  perform sensible actions, for example: `.get(key, callback)` will always return a `'NotFound'` `Error` on the callback.

 You add functionality by implementing the underscore versions of the operations.
 For example, to implement a `put()` operation you add a `_put()` method to your object.
 Each of these underscore methods override the default *noop* operations and are always provided with **consistent arguments**, regardless of what is passed in by the client.